 The New Brunswick Free Public Library provides recurring ESL Conversation Groups which meet on Tuesday and Thursday evenings.
 The goals of this adult ESL program are: To provide English language instruction, to help adults gain motivational skills and knowledge to pursue further education and training, and to enhance the parenting skills of adult participants.
 Adult learners can improve their English language skills through an integrated literacy curriculum and the use of "real-life materials."
 Students must be over the age of 18 and be able to speak some English.

 To join the ESL Conversation Group, please complete a registration form and return it to the Library.
 (You may fill out this editable PDF on a computer to then print or email.)
-You may also download a PDF of the schedule for the Summer-Fall, listing the dates for the two different groups (one meets on Tuesdays, one meets on Thursdays, both from 7 to 8:30pm.)
+You may also download a PDF of the schedule for 2015 Winter-Spring, listing the dates for the two different groups (one meets on Tuesdays, one meets on Thursdays, both from 7 to 8:30pm.)

 For more information, please contact Librarian Kavita Pandey at email@example.com or 732-745-5108 x20.